syncfusion-content/winui-docs/winui/ComboBox/Getting-Started.md

 ## Searching

-The ComboBox control provides support to highlights the first item which fits the user input in the drop down list based on `TextSearchMode` property.
+Based on the `TextSearchMode` property, the ComboBox control highlights the first item in the drop-down list that matches the user input..
 To disable searching functionality, set the `IsTextSearchEnabled` property as `false`.
 The default value is true.

 ![WinUI ComboBox search the items based on provided input](GettingStarted_images/winui-combobox-text-searching.gif)

 ## Filtering

-The ComboBox control provides support to filter the items in the drop down based on the starting letter or whether they contain a specific letter.
+The ComboBox control provides support to filter the items in the drop-down based on the starting letter or whether they contain a specific letter.
 To enable filtering functionality, set the `IsFilteringEnabled` property as true.
 The default value is false.

 {% tabs %}
 {% highlight XAML %}